Duta–Ulu Klang Expressway: History

 The expressway used to be known as the Kuala Lumpur North East Expressway (KLNEE).
 It is a main element in the Kuala Lumpur Structure Plan 2020 as specified in the Transportation Research of the Japan International Cooperation Agency (JICA) conducted by the Kuala Lumpur City Hall (Dewan Bandaraya Kuala Lumpur) (DBKL) in 1985.
 It was identified by DBKL as one of the main connecting routes to complete the Kuala Lumpur Structure Plan 2020.
 DBKL conducted a detailed study of the alignment that feed the next three years, including Environmental Impact Assessment and Public Opinion.
 These studies and reports were approved by the Concession Agreement signed with the Federal Government on 12 August 2004.

-The construction of this expressway commenced in mid-2006.
+The construction of this expressway commenced in late 2005.
 The Jalan Duta–DUKE Interchange was built at the sharp hairpin of the NKVE and the Jalan Kuching Interchange was built at the former Jalan Kuching Toll Plaza owned by Kamunting Corporation Berhad.
 The expressway was partially (2/3) opened officially by the Minister of Works Ir Mohd Zin Mohamed on 9 January 2009.
 Three months later, the NKVE section was open to traffic on 30 April 2009.
 Built to accommodate 120,000 vehicles per day, this expressway will offer an attractive alternative route to Klang Valley residents, especially for those traveling from east to west and for those who want to go to the city centre.